BhushGb/BhushGb.github.io/index.md

   <div>
     <p style="margin:0;"><strong>Bhushan S. Mapari</strong></p>
-    <p style="margin:5px 0 0; text-align: justify;"> Hi There!
-My Name is Bhushan.
-I'm a Graduate engineer and diploma holder with specialization in Electronics and Telecommunication Engg.
+    <p style="margin:5px 0 0; text-align: justify;"><strong>About Me: </strong> I'm a Graduate engineer and diploma holder with specialization in Electronics and Telecommunication Engg.
 (E&TC).
 Author of 2 research papers published in Institute of Electrical and Electronics Engineers (IEEE) Xplore Library.
 Multi-tasker with enthusiastic personality, well-versed in English, and certified in various Content Writing courses.</p>
      <p style="text-align: justify;">Multi-tasker with enthusiastic personality, well-versed in English, and certified in various Content Writing courses. well-versed in English, and certified in various Content Writing courses</p>
   </div>
 </div>